 Dance is a big part of the Kelowna Kiwanis Festival.

-It is one of the most popular events of our multi-disciplinary festival with more than 600 entries expected this year comprising a full week (7 days) of festival.
+It is one of the most popular events of our multi-disciplinary festival with hundreds of entries expected this year comprising a full week of festival.

 The dance festival will be held in the Mary Irwin Theatre in beautiful downtown Kelowna.

 There is a warm-up space and changing area backstage in the Green Room and the Salloum Room.

 The Kelowna Kiwanis Dance Festival is divided into three basic components: Ballet, Modern Dance, and Stage Dance.
 Within each dance discipline are several classes described in detail in the syllabus.

 Dance entries can be solo, duo, trio, small group, or large group.

 All dance entries require that participants bring their music on USB.